 When such referrals are successful, employees who assist Sydney Airport’s recruitment activities will receive a referral payment.

 Sydney Airport endeavours to provide flexible work arrangements to employees in order to assist our people to balance their work and personal needs depending on their individual circumstances.
-Our Flexible Work Arrangement Policy complements our Parental Leave Policy, Personal/Carer’s Leave Policy and Annual Leave Policy in providing employees with access to flexible work arrangements.
+Our Flex@SYD Policy complements our Parental Leave Policy, Personal/Carer’s Leave Policy and Annual Leave Policy in providing employees with access to flexible work arrangements.

 We encourage our people to apply for internal job opportunities as a way to further develop their skills and experience and continue their career at Sydney Airport.
 Vacant roles are advertised internally and experienced and qualified internal candidates are encouraged to apply.

 We recognise an engaged workforce has a higher retention rate and is more productive.
-We conduct an annual employee engagement survey and periodic pulse checks, with the findings informing focus areas for updates to the HR Strategy.
+We conduct an annual employee engagement survey and periodic pulse checks, with the findings informing focus areas for updates to the people strategy.

 Our people participate in twice yearly performance reviews to agree annual objectives and review performance.

 Investing in employee development allows us to attract and retain talent with the skills and experience to support our business objectives.
-Learning and development at Sydney Airport includes a comprehensive range of opportunities for employees including online programs, skills-based training, on the job learning, and leadership and management modules.
+The learning and development offer at Sydney Airport delivers a comprehensive range of opportunities for employees including online programs, skills-based training, on the job learning, and leadership and management modules.

 We encourage employees to own their career and development with the support of their leader and the HR team.
-Our talent and development strategy is aimed at equipping our people with the skills, capabilities and behaviours needed to support the delivery of our business strategy.
-Our Individual Development Planning process supports employees to reach short and long term career goals and increase skills and knowledge in their current role.
+Our talent and development strategy is aimed at identifying talent and equipping our people with the skills, capabilities and behaviours needed to support the delivery of our business strategy.
+Our individual development planning process supports employees to reach short- and long-term career goals and increase skills and knowledge in their current role.

-We also provide employees with access to internal and external training programs.
-We have a number of mandatory and elective training sessions for our operational teams covering topics such as Wildlife Management for our Airfield teams as well as Conflict Management for our Aviation and Service teams and operational safety training for our Baggage Handling and Facilities Management employees.
+We also provide employees with access to internal and external training programs including LinkedIn Learning and the Australian Institute of Management (AIM).
+We have a number of mandatory and elective training sessions for our operational teams covering diverse topics such as wildlife management for our airfield teams as well as conflict management for our aviation and service teams and operational safety training for our baggage handling and facilities management employees.

 Employee Assistance Program

-Our Employee Assistance Program (EAP) provider Lifeworks provides confidential counselling and support.
-Access to the EAP is available to all staff and their families and offers confidential counselling and support for any personal or work related issues for up to six sessions a year.
+Our Employee Assistance Program (EAP) is available to all staff and their families and offers confidential counselling and support for any personal or work-related issues.